uttampatro/uttampatro/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Uttam Patro.
-I’m a full stack MERN developer
+I’m a full stack developer.
+I have bachelors degree with Mumbai university in 2021.